Bob Stupak: Personal life

-While in Australia, Stupak was briefly married to Annette Suna, and they had a daughter, Nicole.
-From 1971 to 1985, Stupak was married to Sandra Joyce Wilkinson, and had two more children, Nevada and Summer.
+While living in Australia for seven years, Stupak was married, briefly, to Annette Suna, and they had a daughter, Nicole.
+From 1971 to 1985, Stupak was married to Sandra Joyce Wilkinson (later, Sandy Blumen), and had two more children, Nevada and Summer.
+During the 1990s, Stupak was romantically linked to Phyllis McGuire of the McGuire Sisters.

 Death and legacy

 Stupak died of leukemia on September 25, 2009, at 67.

 In February 2016, the Las Vegas Planning Commission and the Las Vegas City Council unanimously approved the renaming of one block of Baltimore Avenue as Bob Stupak Avenue.
 The renaming occurred on Stupak's birthday, April 6, 2016, as part of a 20th anniversary celebration held for the Stratosphere on the property's south side, near the corner of Baltimore Avenue and Las Vegas Boulevard.

 A community center and a park named after Stupak are located near the Stratosphere.
 The community center was opened in 1992, and was demolished in 2010, to be replaced by the new Stupak Park.
 A new Stupak Community Center was opened on January 4, 2010.
 The new facility is 34,183 square feet and cost $7.5 million to construct.
 The community center celebrated its 25th anniversary in January 2017.

+On his passing, in 2009; College of Southern Nevada history professor Michael Green observed that "The best way to describe him is as a 20th century version of P.T.
+Barnum" and "He was a visionary, and what he envisioned, he achieved."